 What is the SS7 protocol?

 SS7 protocol or signaling system 7, is the legacy protocol used by the Traditional telephony system.
-SS7 standards defined by the standardization body ITU-T(International Telecommunication Union Telecommunication Standardization Sector ).
+SS7 standards are defined by the standardization body ITU-T(International Telecommunication Union Telecommunication Standardization Sector ).
 For physical connectivity E1 or T1, cables are used.

-E1 having 32-time slots (links) and T1 has 24-time slots, there are variants also, but those are specific to fewer countries e.g J1 in Japan.
+E1 has 32-time slots (links) and T1 has 24-time slots, there are variants also, but those are specific to fewer countries e.g J1 in Japan.
 The protocol stack is based on the layered architecture, which follows the OSI model partially.
 In the stack, a layer below is a service provider and a layer above is the service user.

 The trunks are set up between telephone exchanges to carry protocol messages for voice and signaling.
 An SS7 trunk has multiple circuits (time slots).
-You can imagine a trunk like a pipe that having a bundle of wires inside.
-When a call setup message (ISUP signaling) originates from a switch/exchange, a circuit from the trunk reserved for that call.
+You can imagine a trunk like a pipe that has a bundle of wires inside.
+When a call setup message (ISUP signaling) originates from a switch/exchange, a circuit from the trunk is reserved for that call.

 What are the layers in an SS7 Protocol stack?